Hawks swing draft-day trade for 'less athletic Anthony Edwards'

 The Atlanta Hawks’ wheeling and dealing ways from ahead of Round 2 of the 2024 NBA Draft continued into the event.

-The Hawks acquired the rights to No. 43 overall pick Nikola Durisic, sending the previously acquired No. 44 overall pick and cash considerations to the Miami Heat.
+The Hawks acquired the rights to No. 43 overall pick Nikola Djurisic, sending the previously acquired No. 44 overall pick and cash considerations to the Miami Heat.
 Durisic is a 6-foot-7 wing from Serbia, who The Ringer’s Kevin O’Connor said offers “shades of a less athletic Anthony Edwards.”

 “Keeps the ball on a string and has a feel for creating off the dribble.
 He uses pivots, pump fakes, and change-of-pace moves to generate room for himself as a scorer,” O’Connor wrote.
 “Shooting will be a make-or-break skill for him.
 He has historically struggled from everywhere on the court despite fluid mechanics.”

-“After finding mixed results early in the year, Nikola Topic's departure opened the door for Durisic to take on a playmaking role for Mega Basket, where he excelled and played the best basketball of his career in a winning context,” ESPN’s Jonathan Givony wrote in his pre-draft evaluation on June 26.
+“After finding mixed results early in the year, Nikola Topic's departure opened the door for Djurisic to take on a playmaking role for Mega Basket, where he excelled and played the best basketball of his career in a winning context,” ESPN’s Jonathan Givony wrote in his pre-draft evaluation on June 26.
 “His size, athletic ability and scoring talent are undeniable, and he has upside to grow into at just 20 years old.”

 The Hawks traded 2022 first-round pick AJ Griffin to the Houston Rockets in that previous deal.
-And while Durisic will not offer a 1-for-1 replacement for what Griiffing was supposed to provide, he can help soften the loss of depth from that deal.
+And while Djurisic will not offer a 1-for-1 replacement for what Griiffing was supposed to provide, he can help soften the loss of depth from that deal.

 Hawks restock wing depth in 2024 NBA Draft